 Today, Kids Cook!™ offers year round programs that provide kids the chance to discover the joy of creating healthy, delicious food they can make themselves.
 Since launching Kids Cook!™ in 2004, Faith and the Kids Cook!™ staff have worked with over 2,000 kids in after school classes and summer camps in conjunction with public and private schools and libraries in Central Arkansas.

-As a member of the Arkansas Hunger Relief Alliance, Faith is a trained facilitator for Shopping Matters at the Store, a hands on grocery shopping program that takes participants to the grocery store to show them how to make healthy choices while shopping economically.
-In 2012 Faith was trained to deliver the Cook Smart Eat Smart cooking skills program for adults and currently delivers that program through the University of Arkansas Cooperative Extension Service in Pulaski County.
+As a member of the Arkansas Hunger Relief Alliance, Faith is a trained facilitator for Cooking Matters at the Store, a hands on grocery shopping program that takes participants to the grocery store to show them how to make healthy choices while shopping economically.
+In 2012 Faith was trained to deliver the Cook Smart Eat Smart cooking skills program for adults and has delivered that program to veterans in Pulaski County through a collaboration between the VA and the University of Arkansas Cooperative Extension Service.

 Between 2004 and 2007, Faith and her kid cooks hosted a monthly Kids Cook!™ segment on KATV Channel 7’s “Daybreak” morning show to demonstrate “kid-friendly” recipes.
 In addition, Faith and her students have been featured in the Arkansas Democrat-Gazette, in Southern Living Home for the Holidays 2006 issue, on Little Rock’s THV, Channel 11 and on Little Rock’s KARK, Channel 4 discussing one of Kids Cook!™’s core messages – that it is possible to teach children how to make smart and nutritious food choices.
 Faith is also a featured food writer and columnist for Arkansas’ AYMagazine, and has authored a number of articles for Little Rock Family magazine and Arkansas Children’s Hospital’sParenting in Arkansas magazine.
 Her expertise has led her to serve as a judge for a number of cooking contests including the Gold Medal Cookie Contest held at the Arkansas State Fair, the Eureka Springs Chocolate Festival, the Arkansas Hospitality Association’s 2006 Iron Chef competition and AY Magazine’s 2008, 2009 and 2010 Recipe Contests.